jrief/django-formset/docs/source/dialog-model-forms.rst

 	        model = IssueModel
 	        fields = ['title', 'reporter']

-This is the main form of the collection and is used to edit the issue related fields.
-It just offers one field named ``title``; this is just for demonstration purposes, a real application would of course offer many more fields.
+This is the main form of the collection and is used to edit the "Issue"-related fields.
+For demonstration purposes it just offers one field named ``title``, a real issue-tracker application would of course offer many more fields.

 In addition to its lonely ``title`` field, this form offers the two activators as mentioned in the previous section.
 They are named ``edit_reporter`` and ``add_reporter``.
 When clicked, they induce the opening of the dialog form as already explained.
-However, the button ``edit_reporter`` is when clicked, configured to "prefill" the form's content using the value of the field ``issue.reporter``.
+However, the button ``edit_reporter`` is when clicked, configured to "prefill" the dialog form's content using the value of the field ``issue.reporter``.

 .. rubric:: ``prefillPartial(path.to.field)``